 Muriel Lhermet is a French abstract painter whose work takes as its subject matter the creation of beauty, an essential factor in art.
 She explores the notion of abstraction and the complexity of the relationship between colour and line, background and form, chromatics and light.
 Her work has evolved over the past 20 years as though removed from the influence of the outside world; her painting has a timeless quality, unaffected by changing fashions and imbued with silence and introspection.
-Reminiscent of Russian or American painters of the post-war period such as Poliakoff and Rothko, her canvases, which are created flat on the floor, could be said to run counter to current trends.
+Reminiscent of Russian or American painters of the post-war period such as Poliakoff and Rothko, she creates her canvases flat on the floor with her own technique.

 Her work resembles a kind of quest: a search for light, through the direct confrontation of opposites, of light and dark, of the brilliance of shimmering colours and the depth of muted tones which absorb our gaze.
 An interest in architecture, archaeology and ancient remains led her initially to make models of ruins with powdery materials such as sand, ash and natural pigments.